Portal Reporting

 Portal reporting checklist

-Portal Reporting is available on Business and above.
+Portal Reporting is available on Enterprise.

 Set a reporting interval when users should see periodic updates while a run is active.